 (He [Gabriel] said: “You are correct.”
 Umar said: “So we were amazed by him; he is the one who asks, yet he is the one who confirms!”).

-Sheikh Ibn Hajar Al-Haitami explained that the astonishment (ta’ajjub) of the companions was very reasonable.
-Questions usually arise from ignorance, while affirmation (tashdiq) arises from knowledge.
-This behavior of Jibril is an indication that he is a “Teacher” appearing in the guise of a “Student”.
+Sheikh Ibn Hajar al-Haytami explains that the Sahabah’s amazement (ta’ajjub) was well-founded.
+Typically, a question arises from ignorance, while corroboration (tashdiq) arises from prior knowledge.
+Gabriel’s behavior was a clear indication of a “Teacher” appearing in the guise of a “Student.”

 قيل : وحكمة إرساله : ليعلمهم أنهم كانوا أكثروا على النبي صلى الله عليه وسلم المسائل , فنهاهم كراهية لما قد يقع من سؤال تعنت أو تجهيل , فألحوا فزجرهم , فخافوا وأحجموا واستسلموا امتثالا , فلما صدقوا في ذلك .. أرسل لهم من يكفيهم المهمات 1